sk-MM/Ancient-Cyber-Labs-FZCO---Scarab-I/application.md

 ## Approximate price point

-Given current market conditions regarding both the supply (chips, Raspberry Pi etc.) and demand side, our team believes that the initial price point of the Scarab I hotspot shall be $500, in line with other market participants.
+Given current market conditions regarding both the supply (chips, Raspberry Pi etc.) and demand side, our team believes that the initial price point of our hotspot will be $500, in line with other market participants.

 ## Previous shipments